dynamsoft-docs/web-twain-docs/getstarted/helloworld.md

 <!-- * Scanner UI -->

-* After the scanner finishes scanning, the scanned documents will show up in the viewer.
+* After the scanner finishes scanning, the scanned documents will show up in the viewer

   ![Build-the-Hello-World-Scan-Page-5]({{site.assets}}imgs/Build-the-Hello-World-Scan-Page-5.png)